daredloco/live-controls/README.md

 Simple implementation of SweetAlert2 popups.

 ### Content
-- Blade Component <livecontrols::sweetAlert2> which can be called by livewire or javascript.
-Put it on the bottom of the body.
+- Livewire Control (Blade Component didn't work).
+Add it to the body of your layout or the page you want to use it.

 [Documentation](https://github.com/daredloco/live-controls/wiki/10.-SweetAlert2)